Making Donations to Non-Profits for Backlinks: Good SEO Strategy?

 Right now, this tactic seems to work well.
 I’m seeing spammy sites with fake or thin content popup on Google across a range of verticals.

 Here’s just one example.
-This site in the online coupons space attracts a lot of visitors, reaching over 750,000 users per month:
+This site in the online coupons space attracts a lot of visitors, reaching nearly 2 million users per month:

 Virtually all of this comes from organic search: